lucieliu416/learngit/readme.txt

 =======
 create a new branch is quick
-this sentence means that I switvhed to dev
+this sentence means that I switvhed to + a
 >>>>>>> dev